 Solved Example EBQ

 Active ltd. has to supply 10,000 Hats per day.
-They can produce 12,500 Hats in a single time the production is carried out.
+They can produce 12,500 Hats in a single time the production process occurs.
 The cost of holding Hats is 1 paise, and the setting-up cost of a production run is Rs.200 /-.
-How frequently should the production runs be made?
+How frequently should the company run the production process?

 O = Setting-up cost per batch = Rs.200